UEF-BBC/nissinen-fracture-identification-2024/README.md

 **Example Database description:**

 This implementation expects a database with the following data content required by the algorithms.
 For the supported date formats, see SQLite time-value documentation (https://sqlite.org/lang_datefunc.html).
 Other data types or formats may also work if the analysis code and/or SQL queries are adapted accordingly.
+Note that the SQL queries include year range conditions (by default 2011-2023) that should be modified depending on the needs or data availability.

 * _pacs_table_ - table containing radiography visits data
     * _exam_id_ - unique identifier of the radiographic examination (integer/string)